bitdocs/bitdocs-code/docs/input.md

 ### How to Use

 To start, load all of your mp3 files onto a micro-sd card and add a number in the front according to the order you want tracks to be played (ex: "bigman.mp3" and "smallboy.mp3" turn into "1bigman.mp3" and "2smallboy.mp3").
-The numbers do not have to be in the front without spaces, just the first thing on the file.
+The numbers do not have to be in the front without spaces, just the first thing in the file's name.

 The mode switch on the side determines how the tracks will be played.
 In once mode, it will play the current track once.
 In loop mode, it will continuously loop through the whole SD card.
 In next mode, it will just play the next track, and in all mode, it will play the whole card through once.